There are Choices for Families When it Comes to Education in Ohio

 Scholarships

-Ohio provides vouchers to private schools for students attending low-performing public schools.
+Ohio provides scholarships to private schools for qualifying students throughout the state.
 There also are scholarships available for families who are considered low income and students with learning disabilities to schools or programs to meet students' needs.

 Additional Education Options and Programs